AgWeatherNet Current Conditions Map

 AgWeatherNet data may be accessed and retrieved free of charge.
 Although membership is not a requirement, access to data for Guest Users is limited to the publicly available tools on the web page.
 Registered Users who login have the privilege of accessing the entire AgWeatherNet data set through the web based tools that are provided upon login.
 Registration information is confidential and used by AgWeatherNet staff for statistical reports and to provide better services.
 Therefore, we encourage all users to register for an AgWeatherNet account and login.

-Please feel free to contact us if you have any questions about the operation of AgWeatherNet and the decision aid tools or if you are interested in supporting a new weather station.
+Please feel free to contact us if you have any questions about the operation of AgWeatherNet and the decision aid tools.